0xPolygonID/js-sdk/README.md

 # how to run sig tests

-1. dowload latest circuits  and put to proofs folder.
+1. download the latest circuits  and put to proofs folder.
 2. loader path - change to yours (now it's hardcoded) const loader = new FSKeyLoader(
       '' // TODO: change path here